alpha-beta-soup/alpha-beta-soup.github.io/_posts/2015-07-04-spatial-isnt-that-special.markdown

   * Spatial sampling
 * <span class="bold-span">Stochastic processes</span> (My own masters thesis considered this issue for measuring public transport accessibility: bus arrival time is a stochastic process, not a deterministic one.
 Further, spatial data is too often considered to be a random sample with many observations—I posit instead that it be viewed as a single realisation of a stochastic process.
 This should hardly be radical, but the gap in the literature for thinking like this is enormous.)

-Within the spatial profession (AKA the Twittersphere, where I hear from most of these people), I also don't feel like enough attention is being paid to emerging and not-so-emerging technologies and how they can revolutionise the way spatial questions are posed and answered, and hopefully assisting in shifting some attention to the 10% of real spatial problems, either directly, or by making the 90% more readily accomplishable.
+Within the spatial profession (AKA the Twittersphere, where I hear from most of these people), I also don't feel like enough attention is being paid to emerging and not-so-emerging technologies and how they can revolutionise the way spatial questions are posed and answered, and hopefully assist in shifting some attention to the 10% of real spatial problems, either directly, or by making the 90% more readily accomplishable.

 [Spatially-augmented graph databases](https://github.com/neo4j-contrib/spatial) are something that has been piquing my interest recently and I intend to write a blog post about some experiments shortly.
 Why is no one really talking about them?